 Ways to Get from Stansted Airport to London

-The good news is that there are several different ways of getting from Stansted Airport and they are all straight-forward.
-The bad news is that even the fastest options will probably take you about an hour.
+The good news is that there are several different ways of getting from Stansted Airport to London and they are all straight-forward.
+The bad news is that even the fastest option will probably take you about an hour.
+You cannot take the tube directly to London from Stansted.
 Traffic can also cause delays when traveling by road.

 The table below contains a summary of the Stansted Airport Transport options.
 More details about each transportation method are provided below.